tharun634/acm-digital-library/Kaaryavarta/Cryptocurrency/README.md

 - [Etherscan](https://etherscan.io/)
   -  Blockchain explorer for Ethereum mainnet and testnets.

 > Note: Recommend using Remix before you finish a course properly and ony then start developing locally.
-You'll need [Node](https://nodejs.org/en/) installed to work locally.
+You'll also need [Node](https://nodejs.org/en/) installed to work locally.